-Discover the natural partnership between eggplant and outdoor grilling, and you will make these stately plants welcome residents in containers, ornamental borders, raised beds, and traditional gardens.
-Small-fruited eggplant varieties tend to be especially heavy bearers, and you can expect to pick a dozen or more from each Hansel, Gretel, or Ichiban plant over the summer in warm climates.
-Varieties like Black Beauty that bear traditional tuxedo-purple fruits are equally impressive in the garden, or when stuffed, grilled, or combined with summer herbs and tomatoes in homemade eggplant parmesan.
+Eggplant a must if you’re a fan of outdoor grilling!
+These stately plants make grow well and look beautiful in containers, ornamental borders, raised beds, and traditional in-ground gardens.
+Small-fruited eggplant varieties tend to be especially heavy bearers, and you can expect to pick a dozen or more from each Ichiban plant over the summer in warm climates.
+Larger varieties like Black Beauty and White, which bear more traditional-sized fruits, are equally impressive whether in the garden or kitchen, where they can be stuffed, grilled, or combined with summer herbs and tomatoes in homemade eggplant parmesan.

 Soil, Planting, and Care